Tuesday, April 9, 2013

 Camera Purchase Decision Tree #2 - Yes up, No down

 Now there’s really another spin on this to keep in mind that I’ll get into later on in this article, and that’s about how important it is to shoot indoors and sports.
 The reason why is that when you go indoors you need a camera that performs well with higher ISO’s to reduce the amount of digital noise in the image as well as allowing you to have faster shutter speeds so you can capture images without motion blur.
-As of the time this article was written, ISO 25,600 was about the maximum ISO any camera I’ve ever seen could reasonably use as shown below.
-Of course, this comes from a $6,799 DSLR!
-Nikon fans might argue that the D4 (which I’ve reviewed) can do that much, but I strongly disagree.
-However, it’s a $6000 camera too.
+As of the time this article was written, ISO 25,600 was about the maximum usable ISO any camera I’ve ever seen (despite actual ISO’s being has high as 409,600 which produce unusable images).
+Of course, the highest ISO’s come from highest end pro cameras like the incredible (and expensive) Nikon D4s.

 Noise reduction software (at an additional expense) can help quite a bit with the noise, but if the source image has too much noise the noise reduction software will destroy the detail.